-We collect, preserve, catalogue, research and make accessible material that tells us about the life and work of the Movement.
-Our collections form a library, archive and museum.
+The International Heritage Centre tells the story of The Salvation Army from its origins in the 1860s to the present, both in the UK and internationally.
+We collect, preserve, catalogue, research and make accessible material about the life and work of The Salvation Army.
+Our collections form a reference library, archive and museum.

 You can find us at:

 William Booth College,

 We are open from Tuesday - Friday 9.30am - 4.00pm

 For the 150th anniversary Boundless Congress, the Heritage Centre will open as follows:

 - 9.30am – 8pm

 - Tuesday 30 June - Friday 3 July

 - 9.30am – 4pm

 Admission to our reading room and museum is free.